tamarin-prover/tamarin-prover/src/003_example.md

 See later *REFERENCE SECTION* for details on how to deal with such errors.

-The above command will start a web-server that loads all security protocol theories in the same directory as Tutorial.spthy.
+The above command will start a web-server that loads all security protocol theories in the same directory as FirstExample.spthy.
 Point your browser to

 <http://localhost:3001>